Children and Youth Religious Education Programs

 Coming of Age: This is the keystone of our religious education programs.
 Young people reflect deeply on who they are and their own personal religious identity.
 They use skills in group process, critical thinking, and public presentation to lead an entire worship service in the spring.
 At the end of this program, they are eligible to become full voting members of the congregation, and they have the skills to decide for themselves whether they are Unitarian Universalists.

 High school years: The high school years are an important time for youth to develop skills in participating in democratic process.
-Leadership opportunities abound, and teens have served on the congregation’s Board of Trustees, taught Sunday school, served as worship associates, etc. Basic participation in the life of UUCPA will give young people aged 13-18 the skills they need to participate effectively in democratic institutions.
+Leadership opportunities abound, and teens have served on the congregation’s Board of Trustees, the Committee on Ministry, the Finance Committee; they have taught Sunday school, served as worship associates, etc. Basic participation in the life of UUCPA will give young people aged 13-18 the skills they need to participate effectively in democratic institutions.
 A motivated teenager can gain enough experience at UUCPA to serve on the board of any small to medium sized nonprofit institution.

 The Search Institute has shown that regular participation in a religious organization is a developmental asset that enables “young people [aged 12-18] to develop into successful and contributing adults.”
 The Search Institute has done research to back up their claims, and we have also seen this year after year at UUCPA.
 Teens affiliated with UUCPA develop healthy relationships across the generations, helping them to stay grounded and more stable.

 If your family has a child or youth registered in Sunday school or youth programs, your family will be subscribed to a once-a-month email newsletter.
-This newsletter will give you notice of upcoming events, including family social service projects, barbeques, and more.
-It’s also available online — to read the newsletter, click here.
+This newsletter will give you notice of upcoming events.
+Once you register your child, you’ll be subscribed.
+In addition, we send out an automated weekly update with links to Zoom invitations.